Hasselback baked potatoes are filled with tons of caramelized onions and topped off with Swiss cheese for one knock-out easy dinner side!

 - 3/4 cup shredded swiss cheese

-- Preheat oven to 400F.
-Use a sharp knife to cut potatoes into thin slices 3/4 of the way down the potatoes into a hasselback shape.
-Drizzle potatoes with olive oil and season with salt and pepper to taste.
+- Use a sharp knife to cut potatoes into thin slices 3/4 of the way down the potatoes into a hasselback shape.
+Place potatoes in baking pan and drizzle with olive oil and season with salt and pepper to taste.
 Roast potatoes at 400F 35-40 minutes or until potatoes are very tender.
 Remove from oven and keep warm.

-- In a medium skillet over medium-high heat, melt butter.
-Add onions and garlic to pan and saute, stirring occasionally until onions are a deep brown caramelized color.
-Reduce heat to medium and add red wine, beef broth, parsley, and salt and pepper to taste.
-Cook onions over medium heat until most of the liquid is evaporated.
+- In a medium skillet over medium heat, melt butter.
+Add onions to pan and saute, stirring occasionally until onions are a deep brown caramelized color, about 15-20 minutes.
+Add garlic, red wine, beef broth, parsley, and salt and pepper to taste.
+Cook onions 3-4 minutes until most of the liquid is evaporated.

 - Remove onions from heat and use a spoon to fill the insides of the hasselback potatoes with caramelized onions.
 Sprinkle swiss cheese over top.